 Outrigger canoe paddling was first brought to the Arizona and the Valley of the Sun by Lono and Lousie Navarro in 1997.
 Bringing the first outrigger canoes from California, they started the first Arizona outrigger canoe club, naming it Na Leo ‘O Ke Kai or “The Voices of the Sea”.
 Our membership’s purpose is to educate and inform our community about our Polynesian heritage.
-Most importantly, we want to promote the traditions and competitive sport of Hawaiian outrigger voyaging and racing, which is an important part of this heritage.
+Most importantly, we promote the traditions and competitive sport of Hawaiian outrigger voyaging and racing, which is an important part of this heritage.

 OUR MISSION STATEMENT:

 TO REVIVE, DEVELOP, PERPETUATE AND PROMOTE THE HAWAIIAN TRADITIONS THROUGH EDUCATIONAL, RECREATIONAL, CULTURAL AND COMPETITIVE HAWAIIAN OUTRIGGER CANOEING PROGRAMS FOR ADULTS AND YOUTHS, IN A SAFE, HEALTHY AND NURTURING ENVIRONMENT